 Webb will not actually orbit the Earth - instead it will sit at the Earth-Sun L2 Lagrange point, 1.5 million km away!
 Because Hubble is in Earth orbit, it was able to be launched into space by the space shuttle.
 Webb will be launched on an Ariane 5 rocket and because it won't be in Earth orbit, it is not designed to be serviced by the space shuttle.

 (Note that these graphics are not to scale and are just meant to illustrate distance!)

 Because of the time it takes light to travel, the further away an object is, the further back in time we are looking.

+This illustration compares various telescopes and how far back they are able to see.
+Essentially, Hubble can see the equivalent of "toddler galaxies" and Webb Telescope will be able see "baby galaxies".
 One reason Webb will be able to see the first galaxies is because it is an infrared telescope.
 The Big Bang caused the universe (and thus the galaxies in it) to expand, so most galaxies are moving away from each other.
 The most distant (and thus youngest) galaxies are moving away so quickly that the light they emit gets shifted towards the red end of the spectrum.
 This is very similar to listening to a train whistle shifting from higher to lower frequency as it passes by.
 Because visible light from faraway, quickly moving, “high redshift” galaxies is shifted to the infrared, infrared telescopes, like Webb, are ideal for observing these early galaxies.

 What About Herschel?